Last updated:

 There are also a few materials discussing Ugandan politics as well as compendiums of legislation and cases in relation to a particular subject matter in law.

-IALS also has several e-books with content relating to Uganda.
+IALS also has e-books with content relating to Uganda.
 These are generally comparative or subject-focused, but with relevant chapters or examples.
 They can be found via a keyword search for Uganda on the library catalogue.

 Judiciary of Uganda: the Uganda courts website

-Uganda Legislature: Hansard, order papers, reports, bills, as well as other documents
+Parliament of the Republic of Uganda: Hansard, order papers, reports, bills, as well as other documents

 Uganda Law Reform Commission: development of legislation